 As it turns out, language and literacy are not as simple as reading and loving books.
 Language is complex and nuanced.
 Literacy is layered and has many roots in socioeconomic status and racial discrimination.
 Communication is complicated and incredibly deep.
 And it all works together to develop each individual’s understanding of themselves and the world.

 What children learn when we read to them is about so much more than words—it’s about process and love and respect and curiosity and perspective.
 And that work starts when they are babies.
-These four things are among what I’ve found to be the most important concepts babies learn when we read to them.
+Below, I’m sharing four things that I’ve found to be the most important concepts babies learn when we read to them.

 1. Reading together is a time of comfort and connection